Marvin-Brouwer/NancyController/README.md

 similar to the way it looks and feels in Mvc.Net.

 ## Installation
-Install ge nuget Package: [NancyController](https://www.nuget.org/packages/NancyController/) `PM > Install-Package NancyController`
+Install the nuget Package: [NancyController](https://www.nuget.org/packages/NancyController/)
+`PM > Install-Package NancyController`

 ## Usage